meibraransari/dotfiles/README.md

 agas='ansible-galaxy search'
 vault='ansible-vault edit vars/aws_vault.yml'

-Much more... to see the full features click on Ansible below link.
+And much more... to see the full features click on Ansible below link.
 ```

 ### Power 💪🏽 of keyboard shortcuts